Thursday, September 10, 2009

 The Nile and the Egyptian Civilization by Alexandre Moret

 This 1927 book is by the late distinguished Alexandre Moret which comes with some immediate approval well at least by the mouse that nibbled on the bottom right corner of my copy.
 I love the look and smell of old books with texts that almost certainly will be out of date but in many ways closer to the truth of those days.

-As fascinating the landmarks of Champollion's decipherment are, certainly the chronology of Pharaonic dates of history in relation to the heliacal rising of Sothis by the priests of Heliopolis lends a date to the start of the Egyptian calender of the rising of Sothis in 4241 bc, we are off to an interesting start!
+As fascinating the landmarks of Champollion's decipherment are, certainly the chronology of Pharaonic dates of history in relation to the helical rising of Sothis by the priests of Heliopolis lends a date to the start of the Egyptian calendar of the rising of Sothis in 4241 bc, we are off to an interesting start!

-Though I must also say that the rising of Sothis on this date and the start of the Egyptian calender has been discredited with many experts placing that date to 2781BC or dispute the entire concept altogether.
+Though I must also say that the rising of Sothis on this date and the start of the Egyptian calendar have been discredited with many experts placing that date to 2781BC or dispute the entire concept altogether.

-The history of the political evolution and revolutions of late old kingdom to the middle kingdom and up through the new kingdom political structure is well explained, the place each official holds within the frame work of administrations being reasonable though the story of the reigns of Thutmosis I through to Thutmosis III including Hatshepsut is largely now a discredited scenario as is much of the reign of Akhenaten in this book.
+The history of the political evolution and revolutions of the late Old Kingdom to the Middle Kingdom and up through the New Kingdom political structure is well explained, the place each official holds within the framework of administrations being reasonable though the story of the reigns of Thutmosis I through to Thutmosis III including Hatshepsut is largely now a discredited scenario as is much of the reign of Akhenaten in this book.

 The second half of the book is a very detailed examination of the gods and the influence upon the evolution of Egyptian society.
 The book is certainly a good read with of course the expected flaws which were minor, the book was well written.

 The book was a scholarly read rather than an entertaining read and I must say however that I would have preferred it to be 100 to 150 pages less as in the end it did turn into a bit of a chore to finish.